nikpau/sr-gen/README.md

 ```
 If no config file is supplied the generator defaults to `configs/example.yaml`.
 The user is advised to first run the module with the default configuration to get used to the building process.

-Upon running, the generator will create a `gen` folder located in the programm root.
-For every new generation a new folder is created, named by a random hexadecimal UUID.
+Upon running, the generator will create a `gen` folder located in the program root.
+For every new generation, a new folder is created, named by a random hexadecimal UUID.
 This was done to avoid duplicate names when calling the generator rapidly e.g. during training.
 This behavior can be changed under `src/rivergen/export.py:84`.

 ## Configuration files

-The building behavior can be altered via several parameters to be specified inside a `yaml` configuation file.
+The building behavior can be altered via several parameters to be specified inside a `yaml` configuration file.
 A possible configuration could look like this:

 ```yaml
 NSEGMENTS: 10 # Total number of segements